Time will tell – understanding gradual damage

 Let’s take the example of one customer who heard a dripping noise in the bathroom and thought it was the tap.
 She later discovered the source of the noise when someone pointed out that water was dripping from her ceiling.
 She pierced some holes in the ceiling to let it drain, but a substantial amount of water poured out, with more dripping to follow from the bulging ceiling.
 A leaking pipe/valve meant the water damage extended across the entire bathroom ceiling and was beginning to affect that of the adjoining toilet.
 A week earlier she had noticed that skirting around the ceiling was pulling away but hadn’t looked into it further.

-In this instance, our customer was covered by AA Insurance’s Resulting Gradual Damage benefit, because the source of the problem was hidden from view in the ceiling, and the customer could not have discovered the damage immediately, because it wasn’t obvious until the water started dripping.
+In this instance, our customer was covered by AA Insurance’s Hidden Water Damage benefit, because the source of the problem was hidden from view in the ceiling, and the customer could not have discovered the damage immediately, because it wasn’t obvious until the water started dripping.
 However, ignoring the clue about the skirting board meant her ceiling had deteriorated substantially and required considerable work to repair her home’s only bathroom.

 If she was with an insurer who didn’t offer a gradual damage benefit, she may have had to pay for the entire repair out of her own pocket.
 Alternatively, if the leaky pipe had been visible (such as the connection to a washing machine) but wasn’t fixed, causing the floorboards to gradually rot and break, then it’s unlikely to have been covered by most home and contents policies because it wouldn’t be considered unforeseen.